AI-Enthusiast/WW2_Analysis/README.md

 <img src="slides/km_by_type.png?raw=true"/>

 Here there is a clear trend that all the U-Bots have a similar survival rate.
-The best performing U-Boat type is the Type VIIC, which is the most common type of U-Boat.[4]
+The best performing U-Boat type is the Type VIIC, which is the most common type of U-Boat.
 This probably results in its higher survival rates, both in terms of training and repairability.
+It is noted that while these boats were smaller, that allowed them to crash dive faster than larger boats, perhaps spareing the men aboard of depth charges.[5]
 Unfortunately, these factors also lead it to be th only type in our analysis to be used till almost the end, with only 25% chance to make it to the last half of the WWII.

 #### Notable Commanders